petri-labs/mokita/x/gamm/pool-models/stableswap/README.md

 invariant: $f(x, y) = xy(x^2 + y^2) = k$

 It is generalized to the multi-asset setting as $f(a_1, ..., a_n) = a_1 * ... * a_n (a_1^2 + ... + a_n^2)$

+## Choice of curve

+{TODO: Include some high level summary of the curve}

 ## Pool configuration